I-go-Ope/I-go-Ope.github.io/research.md

 Detector timing-system hardware developed and tested as part of my work with the Pacific Ocean Neutrino Experiment (P-ONE).
 </p>

-From 2024–2025, I contributed to the development, testing, and deployment of the central timing system for the **Pacific Ocean Neutrino Experiment (P-ONE)**.
+From 2024–2025, I contributed to the development and testing of the central timing system for the **Pacific Ocean Neutrino Experiment (P-ONE)**.

 P-ONE is a deep-ocean neutrino telescope being developed in the Pacific Ocean.
 Precise timing between detector components is necessary for reconstructing the arrival times and trajectories of particles produced by neutrino interactions.